mgramin/malewicz/README.md

 [See it in action](https://malewicz.herokuapp.com)

+## Current status

 :warning: This experimental project is in early development phase.
-If you have ideas, feel free to text me, create a PR or open an issue.
+If you have ideas, feel free to [text me](mailto:mgramin@gmail.com), create a PR or open an issue.

 ## What is Malewicz?